GI Jill: Wartime radio career

-Jill, with her commentary and records, was sometimes called "America's answer to Tokyo Rose" and Axis Sally but Jill said later that was not the point because American servicemen did not take broadcasters like Tokyo Rose and Axis Sally seriously.
+Jill was sometimes called "America's answer to Tokyo Rose" and Axis Sally but Jill said later that was not the point because American servicemen did not take broadcasters like Tokyo Rose and Axis Sally seriously.
 "Our men — those who listened to enemy propaganda — only listened because there was nothing else to do," she said.

-In his memoir, An American Adventure: From Early Aviation through Three Wars to the White House, diplomat and National Security Council member William Lloyd Stearman reflected on hearing Jill during his time in the Navy: "GI Jill ... did so much to bolster our morale.
+American diplomat and National Security Council member William Lloyd Stearman wrote in his 2013 memoir that GI Jill "did so much to bolster our morale.
 She came across like a wholesome girl-next-door who began each radio show with 'Hi-ya, fellas!
 This is GI Jill with the GI Jive.' ...
 We all loved her."